easyuxd/seedsigner-design-system/README.md

 ## Components

 ![Components](images/components.png)

+*Components are reusable building blocks that are aggregated to compose a screen layout, with each component serving a specific function.*

 ### Navigation Bar (240x48)

 *Usage: Included on every screen, fixed to top of viewport.*

 *All elements within the Navigation Bar are conditional.
-Titles should always be included if possible.*
+Titles should always be included when possible.*

 ![Navigation Bar](images/components/navbar.png)